abin12914/laravel_marketing_campaigner/README.md

     2. Modify your .env file with the required environment variables in order to connect to the Docker services:
     3. Run the command `php artisan sail:install`
     4. Run the command `./vendor/bin/sail up` (For sail documentation visit : https://laravel.com/docs/11.x/sail)
+    5. Run the command ./vendor/bin/sail artisan migrate` on new terminal
+    6. Run the command ./vendor/bin/sail artisan db:seed`
+    7. Keep the command `npm run dev` running
+    8. Run the command `./vendor/bin/sail artisan queue:work` on another terminal

-    As per provided `.env.example` Laravel application will be available at http://localhost:3001/ mailpit will be available at http://localhost:8025/
+    As per provided `.env.example` configuration Laravel application will be available at http://localhost:3001/ mailpit will be available at http://localhost:8025/